disruptph/disruptjs/README.md

 ## Publishing

 Do note that we use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to automatically bump version and create changelogs.
-So please do note of that when writing a commit message.
+So please do note of that when writing a commit message. ex.
+fix: a commit of the type fix patches a bug in your codebase (this correlates with PATCH in semantic versioning).
+feat: a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in semantic versioning).

 ```sh
 yarn run publish